 The state of Missouri has several active waiver programs that are targeted toward specific groups.
 The DHSS continues to offer an Adult Day Care Waiver as a service to the Aged and Disabled Waiver.
+Additional slots were added for the Medically Fragile Adult Waiver (formerly called the Physical Disabilities Waiver).
+After the completion of the MO MFP Program, state funds will be used to provide support for these slots.
 Under the MO Comprehensive Waiver, the MO DDD is able to now provide 8,500 slots.
-The Community Support Waiver now provides 1,575 slots and has had an increase in the annual cost limit.
+The Community Support Waiver provides 1,575 slots and has had an increase in the annual cost limit.

 The state Missouri also operates a Prevention Waiver called "Partnership for Hope" for individuals with a developmental disability.
 This waiver is a partnership between the Division of Developmental Disabilities and 100 counties in MO.
 This waiver is used to serve individuals who can live in the community and be supported with an annual cost cap of \$12,000 or less.
-It is intended that this waiver will help reduce the states waiver waiting list and help prevent future out of home/institutional placements.
-As of August 2014, the MO DDD has enrolled over 3,200 individuals in this waiver program.
-This reflects an increase of around 400 individuals since the last report
+It is intended that this waiver will help reduce the states waiver waiting list and help prevent future out of home / institutional placements.
 For the Fiscal Year 2015 Budget, the MO governor has proposed an increase in \$3 million dollars to expand the Partnership in Hope.
 This funding increase will allow the program to grow and include more than 3,800 participants by the end of Fiscal Year 2015.

-The MO Departments of Social Services, Health and Senior Services and Mental Health continue to offer adult day care services and supports under the Adult Day Health Care Services (ADHC) waiver.
+The Mo Departments of Social Services, Health and Senior Services and Mental Health continue to offer adult day care services and supports under the Adult Day Health Care Services (ADHC) waiver.
 Individuals who are authorized for day care services under the waiver are now billed in 15 minute units instead of half/full day authorizations.
 These organized programs consist of therapeutic, rehabilitative and social activities provided outside the home, for a period of less than twenty-four (24) hours, to persons with functional impairments of at least a nursing facility level of care.
 ADHC is funded through MO HealthNet with the Department of Social Services, MO HealthNet Division (MHD) and Social Services Block Grant (SSBG) with the Department of Health and Senior Services.